TabulateJarl8/wordle-finder/README.md

 If you launch the program by double clicking and it immediately closes, or you get an error similar to this: `thread 'main' panicked at 'Error when running GUI: WebView2Error(WindowsError(Error { code: 0x80070002, message: The system cannot find the file specified., win32_error: 2 }))'`, then you should try installing the WebView2 Runtime from the [Microsoft website](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section).

 ## Building
 First, install rust using your package manager or from https://www.rust-lang.org/.

+#### Linux systems with make
+Linux systems with make installed can make the project that way `make linux` or `make windows-x64` will make the respective binaries and output them in the `dist/` folder.

+#### Other systems
-After you have rust installed, download or clone the repository and then run `cargo build --release` in the repository folder.
-The binary should then be found at `./target/release/wordle_finder` or `./target/release/wordle_finder.exe` if you're on Windows.
+Other systems can build the binary for their system by running `cargo build --release` in the repository folder.
+The resulting binary can be found at `./target/release/wordle_finder` or `./target/release/wordle_finder.exe` if you're on Windows.